WAIO

-WAIO (95.1 FM, "Radio 95.1") is a commercial radio station licensed to Honeoye Falls, New York, and serving the Rochester metropolitan area.
-The station airs a hot talk, sports, and classic rock radio format and is owned and operated by iHeartMedia.
+WAIO (95.1 FM, "Rock 95.1") is a commercial radio station licensed to Honeoye Falls, New York, and serving the Rochester metropolitan area.
+The station airs an active rock radio format and is owned and operated by iHeartMedia.
 Its studios and offices are located at the Five Star Bank Plaza building in downtown Rochester.
-The station features one of the longest running morning comedy shows in the region, hosted by Brother Wease.
+The station carries Rover's Morning Glory from WMMS Cleveland in morning drive.

-WAIO has an effective radiated power (ERP) of 50,000 watts, the maximum for this part of the U.S. The transmitter is on Baker Road in Victor, New York, amid the towers for other FM radio stations in the area.
+WAIO has an effective radiated power (ERP) of 50,000 watts, the maximum for most of New York.
+The transmitter is on Baker Road in Victor, New York, amid the towers for other FM radio stations in the area.
 WAIO broadcasts in the HD Radio hybrid format.
-Its HD2 subchannel simulcasts sister station WHAM, which airs a news/talk format.
+Its HD2 digital subchannel simulcasts sister station WHAM 1180 AM, which airs a news/talk format.

 History

-This article describes the history of the 95.1 frequency in the Rochester area.
-For the history of stations broadcasting from the Honeoye Falls site prior to 2004, see WNBL (FM).

-Rural Radio Network/Ivy Network/CBN (1948-1981)
+Rural Radio Network/Ivy Network/CBN (1948–1981)

 The station now known as WAIO signed on June 6, 1948, as WVBT, licensed to Bristol Center, New York and transmitting from Bristol Mountain on 101.9 MHz.
 It was the next-to-last link in the Rural Radio Network chain of FM stations broadcasting to farmers across upstate New York.
 WVBT changed call letters to WRRE and changed frequency to 95.1 in 1950.
 When the Rural Radio Network became the Ivy Network under new owners in 1960, WRRE became WMIV.
 It would retain those calls under the network's next identity, the Christian Broadcasting Network (CBN), broadcasting religious programming from studios in Ithaca between 1968 and 1981.

-WYLF/WZSH (1981-1991)
+WYLF/WZSH (1981–1991)

 With the breakup of the CBN radio operation, each of the former Rural Radio Network stations was sold to separate owners.
 WMIV was sold to Empire Broadcasting.
 In early 1982, it changed format to adult standards, becoming one of the first FM affiliates of Al Ham's Music of Your Life syndicated format.
 On March 4, 1982, WMIV changed calls to WYLF ("Life 95.1"), operating from studios in a converted house on Route 332 in Farmington, New York and later adding a sales office at 213 E. Commercial Street in East Rochester.

-In 1985, Empire sold WYLF to Boston broadcasters Ron Frizzell and Arnold Lerner, operating as the "Finger Lakes Wireless Talking Machine Company."
+In 1985, Empire sold WYLF to Boston broadcasters Ron Frizzell and Arnold Lerner, operating as the "Finger Lakes Wireless Talking Machine Company".
 On July 28, 1986, WYLF became WZSH ("Wish 95"), moving from adult standards to soft adult contemporary with a format that mimicked Lerner's successful WSSH in the Boston market.
 WZSH moved its studios from Farmington to the Piano Works office complex in East Rochester and placed a translator, W288AR at 105.5 MHz, on the air from the East Rochester water tower.